 The majority of problems with Maine Coons and children arise when children are too rough with them.
 If you were pulled around or tormented relentlessly you would probably lash out eventually.

 Maine Coons are gentle cats but they are not saints and do have a limit to what they will tolerate. it is important to teach children to be gentle with them and treat them lovingly.

-You’ll often see genuine affection between two.
+You’ll often see genuine affection between two Maine Coons.

-And mixing with another breed? … anytime.
+And Maine Coons are happy mixing with another breed.

-13. They Adore Dogs
+12. They Adore Dogs

-14. They Think They Own You
+13. They Think They Own You

 You will be a slave to one from the moment it moves in and takes over your house.
 “Other human in the house, bring her more wine … she is not allowed to move from this spot until I decide to move.”

-15. They Steal Your Bed
+14. They Steal Your Bed

 Your bed will no longer be your own.
 A Maine Coon generally wants to sleep with you or keep you awake.
 It will lay on your legs and you will be stuck in an uncomfortable position because you don’t want to disturb the cat.

 An excellent way to ensure you get a lie-in is to invest in an automatic feeder.
 This will also come in handy if you occasionally spend a night away.

 There’s a well known saying among cat owners: “If you want the best seat in the house you’ll have to move the cat.”
 You will find this is true if you own a Maine Coon.

 Our last two didn’t sit on our laps for over a year but our patience paid off and eventually, they chose to sit on our laps once we stopped trying to persuade them.

-18. They Might Never Leave You Alone
+17. They Might Never Leave You Alone

 Some Maine Coons love to cuddle.
 You’ll be pinned down all evening and will be forced to watch TV whilst everyone else in the house runs around doing things for you such as fetching you wine, tea, coffee, and snacks.

-19. They Always Want To Play
+18. They Always Want To Play